 Like other vertical slow juicers, the pulp then gets a second squeeze before being expelled.

 The JuicePresso CJP-03 works on a very similar concept as its predecessor CJP-01 (discontinued).
 It uses a “Smart Extraction System” that runs on a very low speed at only 32 RPM (lowest among all slow juicers that we know about).
 However, it does not mean that 32RPM is better than say, the Green Power Juicer that operates at 160RPM.

 A slow juicer is recommended for preserving enzymes and nutrients, versus the destructive high speed of 3,000-6,000 RPM on a centrifugal juicer.

 This method of masticating extraction, presses out the juice from the pulp, instead of cutting and spinning at high-speed.
 The action tears open the produce’s cell membranes and releases its deep-seated nutrients and enzymes.
 It also breaks up phytonutrients from the produce, resulting in a richer-colored juice, abundant in its nutrients and minerals.

-When testing this juicer, I was pleasantly surprised that the extracted juice tasted extremely sweet when compared to juices extracted using another slow juicer.
+When testing this juicer, we were pleasantly surprised that the extracted juice tasted extremely sweet when compared to juices extracted using another slow juicer.

-I noted oxidation threshold to be up to par, similar with other slow juicers that I’m used to.
+We noted oxidation threshold to be up to par, similar with other slow juicers that we are used to.

 The assembled juicer weighs about 4.8 kg, with a solid and heavy base unit that prevents the juicer from “running” when in operation.